 - Materials and labor.
 Provide a high-level view of the necessary materials and labor and the costs for each.

 What is the difference between proposal and estimate?

 Estimates, quotes, bids, and proposals are different, despite the overlap between these documents.
-Estimates are an approximation and give clients an idea of what to expect. … Proposals usually provide the most detail and focus on showcasing value.
-Each has their place.
+Estimates are an approximation and give clients an idea of what to expect.
+Proposals usually provide the most detail and focus on showcasing value.
+Each has its place.